GoodlettTech/gorest/README.md

 ## Visualization

 I am using Grafana to display my log data and metrics data.
 Soon I will be working on creating a nice dashboard so the data is a bit easier to view and understand.
 I would also eventually like to add alerting but it isn't really necessary at the moment.

+## Documentation

+The project's routes are documented using Swagger docs.
+Swagger is a powerful tool for documenting APIs, providing a clear and interactive documentation for developers to understand the available endpoints, request/response formats, and any additional information.

+To access the Swagger documentation when hosting the project, follow these steps:

+1. Start the project and ensure it is running.
+2. Open a web browser and navigate to the following URL: `http://localhost:PORT/swagger/index.html`, where `PORT` is the port number on which your project is running.
+3. The Swagger UI will be displayed, showing a list of all the available routes and their details.
+4. Explore the different endpoints, request/response schemas, and any additional information provided in the Swagger documentation.

+Having well-documented routes with Swagger not only helps developers understand the API, but also makes it easier to collaborate with others and integrate the project with other systems.